-- Campaign's Needs.
-It is based on information about the candidate's or committee's campaign needs or plans that the candidate or committee provides to the person making the expenditure, such as information concerning campaign messaging, planned expenditures, or polling data. - Agent.
-It is made by or through any agent of the candidate or committee in the course of the agent's involvement in the current campaign."Current campaign" means the period beginning 12 months prior to the date of the primary or special election in which the candidate is on the ballot for an elective office and ending on the date of the general or special runoff election for that office.
+- Committee's Needs.
+It is based on information about the candidate's or committee's campaign needs or plans provided by the candidate or committee to the person making the expenditure, such as information concerning campaign messaging, planned expenditures, or polling data. - Agent.
+It is made by or through any agent of the candidate or committee in the course of the agent's involvement in the current campaign.
+"Current campaign" means the period beginning 12 months prior to the date of the primary or special election in which the candidate is on the ballot for an elective office and ending on the date of the general or special runoff election for that office. - Common Consultants.
+The person making the expenditure retains the services of a person who provides either the candidate or the committee supporting or opposing the ballot measure with professional services related to campaign or fundraising strategy for the current campaign. - Republication.
+The communication replicates, reproduces, republishes, or disseminates, in whole or substantial part, a communication, including video footage, designed, produced, paid for, or distributed by the candidate or committee.

+When a

-QUICK TIP: When a communication that expressly advocates support of a candidate is paid for by someone other than the candidate or their committee, and the communication is "made at the behest" of the affected candidate, the candidate must report the payment as a nonmonetary contribution.
+communication that expressly advocates support of a candidate is paid for by someone other than the candidate or his or her committee, and the communication is "made at the behest" of the affected candidate, the candidate must report the payment as a nonmonetary contribution.